Acoltvet/ATAL/README.md

 ![gif](https://github.com/Acoltvet/ATAL/blob/main/ATALgif.webp)

-*Professional artist representation of the ATAL Muon Detector getting shot down by the US government after they think it's a Chinese spy balloon.
+*Professional artist representation of the ATAL Muon Detector getting shot down by the US government after they thought it was a Chinese spy balloon.